 Surrogacy is an arrangement in which a woman carries and delivers a child for another couple or person.

-The “commissioning” parent or parents (sometimes called the intended parent/s) may arrange a surrogate pregnancy because of: female infertility or other medical issues that make pregnancy or delivery impossible, risky or otherwise undesirable.
+The intended parents may arrange a surrogate pregnancy because of: female infertility or other medical issues that make pregnancy or delivery impossible, risky or otherwise undesirable.
 Surrogacy is also an option for single men or Surrogacy for gay men.
-The sperm or eggs may be provided by the commissioning parents, but donor sperm, eggs and embryos may also be used.
+The sperm or eggs may be provided by the intended parents, but donor sperm, eggs and embryos may also be used.

 Surrogacy is growing in popularity as a way of having children.
 Your decision to use a surrogate is extremely important, and for this reason, we aim to provide you with as much information as you require.
-Our nurses are available for support and to help the commissioning parent(s) and the surrogate make an informed decision in regard to their treatment.
+Our fertility nurses are available for support and to help the intended g parent(s) and the surrogate make an informed decision in regard to their treatment.

-City Fertility cannot assist in the process of finding a surrogate.
-Intended parents (people wishing to become parents through surrogacy) may find a woman willing to be a surrogate themselves; however, it is illegal to advertise for surrogates or for a woman to advertise that she is willing to become a surrogate.
+City Fertility Centre cannot assist in the process of finding a surrogate.
+Intended parents (people wishing to become parents through surrogacy) may find a woman willing to be a surrogate themselves Please refer to your state legislation in regards to advertising for surrogates.

 The intended parent(s), surrogate and surrogate’s partner will be asked to attend a consultation with a specialist, where the medical procedures involved will be explained to them and all relevant medical details checked.

-The City Fertility Review Panel consists of specialists, fertility coordinators, scientists, national managers and counsellors.
+The City Fertility Centre Surrogacy Committee consists of fertility specialists, , , national managers, counsellors and lawyers

-The Surrogacy Panel reviews the medical history and screening blood test results from the surrogate and commissioning parents, and provides recommendations for the specialist.
-The specialist will then inform the surrogate and/or commissioning parents whether they are able to proceed to the counselling and legal stage.
+During the preliminary review, the Surrogacy Committee reviews the medical history and screening blood test results from the surrogate and intended parents, and provides recommendations for the specialist.
+The specialist will then inform the surrogate and/or intended parents whether they are able to proceed to the counselling and legal stage.

 Please note: in Victoria, all surrogacy arrangements must be approved by the Health Department’s Patient Review Panel.
 For further information, please visit health.vic.gov.au.